-Summary of Action: The required legislation was filed with the BOL in January 2010, was the subject of a public hearing on February 22, 2010, and is now pending before the BOL.
+Summary of Action: The required legislation was filed with the BOL in January 2010, was the subject of a public hearing on February 22, 2010, and was adopted by the BOL at the meeting of March 22, 2010.

 Full time employee: Senior Assistant to the County Executive.
-Job responsibility: this person has the responsibility to oversee the FAH Settlement.
+Job responsibility: this person has the responsibility to oversee the Stipulation implementation.

-Appendix C-2: A copy of the First Right of Refusal legislative package now pending before the BOL.
+Appendix C-2: A copy of the First Right of Refusal law approved by the BOL.